Bounded Graph Clustering with Graph Neural Networks: Notation

 \section{Notation}

 Let a graph $G$ be defined by a set of nodes $V$ and edges $E$, where $n$ is the total number of nodes and $m$ is the total number of edges.
-The adjacency matrix is represented as $\mathbf{A}\in\{0,1\}^{n\times n}$ where $\bold{A}_{ij}=1$ indicates an edge between nodes $i$ and $j$ (and 0 indicates no edge).
+The adjacency matrix is represented as $\mathbf{A}\in\{0,1\}^{n\times n}$ where $\mathbf{A}_{ij}=1$ indicates an edge between nodes $i$ and $j$ (and 0 indicates no edge).
 Additionally, let $d_i:=\sum_{i}^n\bold{A}_{ij}$ be the degree of a node $i$ -- the total number of edges starting at node $i$.
-We consider the cluster assignment matrix $\bold{S}\in [0,1]^{n\times c}$ where $c$ is the maximum number of clusters.
+We consider the cluster assignment matrix $\mathbf{S}\in [0,1]^{n\times c}$ where $c$ is the maximum number of clusters.
 The cluster assignment matrix indicates which cluster (indexed by the columns) each node (indexed by the rows) is assigned to.
 Let $C_k$ be the set of nodes in cluster $k\in\{0,1,...,c\}$ and $|C_k|$ is the number of distinct elements in $C_k$.
 Lastly, let $\mathbf{e}_k$ be the canonical vector of $\mathbb{R}^c$ for some $k \in \{1,...,c\}$.

-\section{Community detection in Graph Neural Networks via Modularity maximization}
+\section{Community detection in graph neural networks via modularity maximization}

-Similar to neural networks, graph neural networks (GNN) are non-linear function approximators.
+Similar to neural networks, graph neural networks (GNNs) are non-linear function approximators.
 However, unlike neural networks, they leverage the topology of the input data via message passing to generate the output.
 They are commonly used for tasks such as node and graph classification and, although less common, for community detection.
 We focus on community detection.

-In the context of graph neural networks, community detection is formulated as an optimisation problem in which the GNN initially assigns nodes to communities and then iteratively improves this assignment based on an objective (or loss) function.
-The loss function serves as a measure of the quality of the community assignment, encoding the definition of community that the GNN optimises for.
-Generally, two common quality functions are used: one based on modularity and another based on the minimum cut problem.
-In this paper, we focus on modularity as the quality function.
+In the context of graph neural networks, community detection is formulated as an optimization problem in which the GNN initially assigns nodes to communities and then iteratively improves this assignment according to an objective (or loss) function.
+The loss function serves as a measure of the quality of the community assignment, encoding the definition of community for which the GNN optimizes.
+In general, two common quality functions are used: one based on modularity and another based on the minimum cut problem.
+In this paper, we focus on modularity as the quality function because it is the most widely adopted community measure (in general) and it is used in the current state-of-the-art GNN for community detection \cite{tsitsulin_graph_nodate}.